Comerica Bank Purchases 328,280 Shares of WideOpenWest, Inc. (NYSE:WOW)

-Comerica Bank boosted its position in shares of WideOpenWest, Inc. (NYSE:WOW – Get Rating) by 105.3% in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
-The fund owned 639,900 shares of the company’s stock after acquiring an additional 328,280 shares during the quarter.
-Comerica Bank owned 0.73% of WideOpenWest worth $12,884,000 at the end of the most recent reporting period.
+Comerica Bank boosted its position in shares of WideOpenWest, Inc. (NYSE:WOW – Get Rating) by 105.3% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 639,900 shares of the company’s stock after buying an additional 328,280 shares during the period.
+Comerica Bank owned approximately 0.73% of WideOpenWest worth $12,884,000 as of its most recent SEC filing.

-A number of other institutional investors have also recently bought and sold shares of the stock.
-Bank of New York Mellon Corp increased its position in WideOpenWest by 25.0% during the third quarter.
-Bank of New York Mellon Corp now owns 292,981 shares of the company’s stock valued at $5,757,000 after acquiring an additional 58,522 shares during the last quarter.
-BNP Paribas Arbitrage SA increased its position in WideOpenWest by 299.0% in the third quarter.
-BNP Paribas Arbitrage SA now owns 11,364 shares of the company’s stock worth $223,000 after buying an additional 8,516 shares in the last quarter.
-Squarepoint Ops LLC increased its position in WideOpenWest by 140.4% in the third quarter.
-Squarepoint Ops LLC now owns 33,070 shares of the company’s stock worth $650,000 after buying an additional 19,313 shares in the last quarter.
-UBS Group AG grew its position in shares of WideOpenWest by 287.0% during the third quarter.
-UBS Group AG now owns 81,351 shares of the company’s stock worth $1,599,000 after purchasing an additional 60,329 shares in the last quarter.
-Finally, Wellington Management Group LLP grew its position in shares of WideOpenWest by 430.3% during the third quarter.
-Wellington Management Group LLP now owns 1,560,199 shares of the company’s stock worth $30,659,000 after purchasing an additional 1,266,005 shares in the last quarter.
-Institutional investors own 83.62% of the company’s stock.
+A number of other institutional investors have also recently made changes to their positions in the stock.
+Geode Capital Management LLC lifted its stake in shares of WideOpenWest by 5.9% in the 2nd quarter.
+Geode Capital Management LLC now owns 905,360 shares of the company’s stock valued at $18,750,000 after purchasing an additional 50,272 shares during the last quarter.
+Renaissance Technologies LLC lifted its stake in shares of WideOpenWest by 38.4% in the 2nd quarter.
+Renaissance Technologies LLC now owns 59,500 shares of the company’s stock valued at $1,232,000 after purchasing an additional 16,500 shares during the last quarter.
+Macquarie Group Ltd. lifted its stake in shares of WideOpenWest by 71.8% in the 2nd quarter.
+Macquarie Group Ltd. now owns 4,511 shares of the company’s stock valued at $93,000 after purchasing an additional 1,885 shares during the last quarter.
+Goldman Sachs Group Inc. raised its holdings in shares of WideOpenWest by 8.4% in the second quarter.
+Goldman Sachs Group Inc. now owns 126,407 shares of the company’s stock worth $2,618,000 after buying an additional 9,769 shares during the period.
+Finally, State Street Corp raised its holdings in shares of WideOpenWest by 7.6% in the second quarter.
+State Street Corp now owns 1,031,752 shares of the company’s stock worth $21,368,000 after buying an additional 72,599 shares during the period.
+83.62% of the stock is owned by institutional investors.

-In other news, General Counsel Donald Craig Martin sold 20,000 shares of the business’s stock in a transaction dated Thursday, December 2nd.
-The stock was sold at an average price of $20.02, for a total value of $400,400.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Teresa L. Elder sold 15,000 shares of the business’s stock in a transaction dated Thursday, December 2nd.
-The shares were sold at an average price of $20.00, for a total value of $300,000.00.
-The disclosure for this sale can be found here.
-Insiders sold a total of 74,000 shares of company stock worth $1,527,820 over the last quarter.
-Company insiders own 4.00% of the company’s stock.

-A number of equities analysts recently commented on the company.
-B. Riley increased their price target on WideOpenWest from $28.00 to $29.00 in a research note on Friday.
-Credit Suisse Group increased their price target on WideOpenWest from $17.00 to $19.00 and gave the company a “neutral” rating in a research note on Friday, December 10th.
-Finally, Zacks Investment Research lowered WideOpenWest from a “buy” rating to a “hold” rating in a research note on Thursday, February 10th.
-Three investment analysts have rated the stock with a hold rating, five have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, WideOpenWest has a consensus rating of “Buy” and an average price target of $24.33.
+Several equities research analysts have recently weighed in on the company.
+B. Riley increased their price target on WideOpenWest from $28.00 to $29.00 in a report on Friday.
+Zacks Investment Research downgraded WideOpenWest from a “buy” rating to a “hold” rating in a report on Thursday, February 10th.
+Finally, Credit Suisse Group raised their price objective on WideOpenWest from $17.00 to $19.00 and gave the stock a “neutral” rating in a report on Friday, December 10th.
+Three research analysts have rated the stock with a hold rating, five have issued a buy rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average target price of $24.33.

 WideOpenWest Company Profile (Get Rating)